-Now much more similar to competitors from Amazon and Apple, Google TV and the new Google Chromecast is ready to offer a super intuitive, accessible, all-encompassed streaming service that brings all your different subscriptions together.
+Google TV is similar to competitors from Amazon and Apple, giving you an intuitive, accessible, all-encompassed streaming service that brings all your different subscriptions together.

-This has now all changed with the new Chromecast — like its competitors, it now has an all-in-one homepage and is controlled by a bespoke Google remote.
-Yes, that’s correct, the new Google Chromecast now comes with a remote with Google Assistant built-in, which is a clear sign that it means to compete.
+This all changed in 2020 with a new-look Chromecast — like its competitors, this version comes with an all-in-one homepage and is controlled by a bespoke Google remote with Google Assistant voice control.

-Deservedly so, the upgraded interface has been rebranded as Google TV, formerly known as Android TV.
+The upgraded interface was rebranded as Google TV, formerly known as Android TV.
 It has a content-first display, so will show you what you can watch based on each of the streaming services you’re subscribed to, all at once, all together.

 As we all know, Google is the world leader in all-things Search, so the upgrade also features a much more advanced and helpful sorting and searching system to find the content you want to watch in a flash, and voice search is also super easy thanks to Google Assistant.